 Finally, let’s not forget the bassist and keyboardist John Paul Jones, a versatile musician and arranger.
 Many will agree that he was that X factor that made a difference when it came to the sound of Led Zeppelin.
 Knowing how integral each member was to the band’s sound, Led Zeppelin choose not to continue after the death of John Bonham, reuniting only a handful of concerts.
 Even though they haven’t been around for 40+ years, their legacy looms large.
 The best rock band of all time: Led Zeppelin.

 And there you have it, 30 best rock bands of all time.
 We have chosen to omit some of the greats, such as Davie Bowie, Bob Dylan, or Jimi Hendrix, as they are mainly remembered as solo artists with backing bands.
-Also, because our list is fairly short, some of the bands deserving of an honorable mention are: Rush, Rage Against the Machine, Pearl Jam, Alice in Chains, Soundgarden, Sonic Youth, R.E.M, Thin Lizzy, Talking Heads, Joy Division, The Kinks, Yes, Genesis, Kiss, Fleetwood Mac, The Police, Radiohead, Red Hot Chili Peppers, Van Halen, Steely Dan, Journey, Toto, Tom Petty and the Heartbreakers, and Tool, among others.
+Also, because our list is fairly short, some of the bands deserving of an honorable mention are: Rush, Rage Against the Machine, Pearl Jam, Alice in Chains, Soundgarden, Sonic Youth, R.E.M, Thin Lizzy, Talking Heads, Joy Division, The Kinks, Yes, Genesis, Kiss, Fleetwood Mac, The Police, Radiohead, Red Hot Chili Peppers, Van Halen, Steely Dan, Journey, Toto, and Tool, among others.

 My name is Chris and I’ve had a passion for music and guitars for as long as I can remember.
 I started this website with some of my friends who are musicians, music teachers, gear heads, and music enthusiasts so we could provide high-quality guitar and music-related content.